IHCaTHB-Starbound-Workshop/sbmod-mrmtinit/README.md

 Project licensed under a modified [MIT license], file included[*].

-To install simply extract the project into your 'mods' folder!

 See also [ATTRIBUTION.md], [CHANGELOG.md], [DOC.md], and [_metadata].

 You can contact the author on the official Starbound forums [MEGATHREAD].